AryanVBW/LinuxDroid/README.md

 <img src="https://github.com/AryanVBW/LinuxDroid/releases/download/V2/1698565662643-removebg-preview.png" height="150"><br>
 *AryanVBW*
 </p>

+# Linuxdroid

-LinuxdroidLinuxdroid is a Linux Command Line Interface (CLI) and Graphical User Interface (GUI) for Android, offering a collection of original open-source operating systems.
-This platform enables users to experience a variety of Linux distributions on Android devices, including:UbuntuDebianManjaroFedoraKaliVoidAlpineArch and similar OS versionsSupported Desktop Environments:LXDELXQTXFCEWindow Managers:AwesomeOpenboxi3In addition to OS support, Linuxdroid also provides automated installation capabilities for Kali Nethunter across all Android versions.
-This project aims to facilitate diverse use cases, such as:Utilizing Apache local server environmentsConducting penetration testing (pentesting) with KaliFeatures:Full functionality of all Linux distributions supportedComplete tool compatibility with popular Kali and Ubuntu toolsNotable Tools Included:
+**Linuxdroid** is a Linux Command Line Interface (CLI) and Graphical User Interface (GUI) for Android, offering a collection of original open-source operating systems.
+This platform enables users to experience a variety of Linux distributions on Android devices, including:

+- Ubuntu
+- Debian
+- Manjaro
+- Fedora
+- Kali
+- Void
+- Alpine
+- Arch and similar OS versions

+### Supported Desktop Environments:

+- LXDE
+- LXQT
+- XFCE

+### Window Managers:

+- Awesome
+- Openbox
+- i3

+In addition to OS support, Linuxdroid also provides automated installation capabilities for Kali Nethunter across all Android versions.
+This project aims to facilitate diverse use cases, such as:

+- Utilizing Apache local server environments
+- Conducting penetration testing (pentesting) with Kali

+### Features:

+- Full functionality of all Linux distributions supported
+- Complete tool compatibility with popular Kali and Ubuntu tools

+#### Notable Tools Included:
+- (List some top Kali and Ubuntu tools here)
 Kali NetHunter is the ultimate mobile penetration testing platform.
 It's based on Kali Linux, the most popular penetration testing distribution, and it allows you to run a full range of security tools on your Android device.

 With Kali NetHunter, you can: